 Phone contact by the injured employee is encouraged, if possible, to facilitate a quick investigation before the surrounding conditions change.
-Telephone number to report incidents is 361.645.3551.
+The telephone number to report incidents is the County Judge's Office at 936-642-1746.
+If after hours or no answer, leave a voice mail message and phone the Sheriff Dispatch Office at 936-642-1424.
+The Dispatcher will notify the immediate supervisor and/or department manager.
 Once notified, the immediate supervisor will begin the investigation.